Admissions for September 2021:

 To apply for a place for Reception class 2021, please apply via the North Yorkshire School Admissions process, here.

 The portal opens on 12th October 2020, and all applications must be in by 15th January 2021.

 If you would like to apply for a place mid-year, please contact us and we will guide you through the process.

 If you would like to find out more, or to meet with our Executive Head teacher, please call our Academy office to make an appointment on 01845 448227 or e-mail us at: firstname.lastname@example.org

 The Admissions Policy for Keeble Gateway Academy will be in line with the School Admissions Code, the School Admissions Appeals Code and admissions law..

 Our admissions process will be inclusive, open, fair and transparent.

-The published admission number will be 30 places in each year of entry into Reception from September 2019.
+The published admission number is 30 places in each year of entry into Reception from September 2019.
 The Academy will admit up to this number each year to the Reception year and when full the Academy will have 210 pupils on roll.
-There will be a 26 place nursery in addition to this.
+There is a 26 place nursery in addition to this.

 Where the school receives more applications than there are places available, after the admission of pupils with an Education, Health and Care plan naming the school, priority for admission will be given to those children who meet the criteria set out below, in priority order: